Western Big Game Seasonal Habitat and Migration Corridors Fund 2024 Request For Proposals

 Funding Need – Project establishes a clear need for the funds being requested and demonstrates that activities would not move forward absent funding.

-Conservation Plan and Context – The project advances an existing conservation plan, specifically the individual state plan for “Improving Habitat Quality in Western Big-Game Winter Range and Migration Corridors,” or comparable tribal plan.
-Uploading a project map that includes state identified priority areas, or tribal priority areas, with a general land ownership layer and legend (i.e., BLM, Forest Service, Tribal, state lands, private lands) are strongly encouraged.
+Conservation Plan and Context – The project advances an existing conservation plan, specifically the individual state plan for “Improving Habitat Quality in Western Big-Game Winter Range and Migration Corridors,” or comparable Indigenous conservation plan.
+Uploading a project map that includes state or Indigenous-identified priority areas with a general land ownership layer and legend (i.e., BLM, Forest Service, Tribal, state lands, private lands) are strongly encouraged.

 Monitoring – Project includes a plan for monitoring progress during and after the proposed project period to track project success and adaptively address new challenges and opportunities as they arise.

 Long-term Sustainability – Project will be maintained to ensure benefits are achieved and sustained over time.